leodlca/frogger-clone/README.md

 **But beware, if you refresh the page, quit, or anything like it, your score will be lost (that's temporary, I'm planning to add a feature to keep track of the scores permanently).**

-##How to setup
+## How to setup

-For now, I'm not hosting this game so you have to either clone the repository or download it as a zip file, extract it and open the index.html file.
+You can play by simply visiting this [link.](https://leodlca.github.io/frogger-clone) or clone/download the repository and open index.html.

-##Changelog
+## Changelog

 1. v1.0
 	- Added pause function.